 Most data security breaches are the result of an oversight somewhere in the system.
 Companies large and small are being hacked due to vulnerabilities in their computer systems that are identified and exploited by hackers.
 Companies need to follow cyber security best practices to protect themselves and their customers’ personal information.
 They need to give cyber security the time and resources necessary to rebuff cyber attacks and to neutralized cyber threats or face growing liability and higher fines.

-Since the area of cybersecurity is constantly changing and evolving, cybersecurity needs to be regularly evaluated to determine whether particular security measures are effectively addressing threats and risks.
+Since the area of cyber-security is constantly changing and evolving, cyber-security needs to be regularly evaluated to determine whether particular defensive measures are effectively addressing threats and risks.
 Only through diligent and consistent efforts can business rise to the challenge posed by hackers invading their computer systems.

 Contact Revision Legal